 - Medical Careers for People Who Are Afraid of Blood

-In recognizing that 3-4% of the population are terrified of blood, this blog post lays out career options in the medical world for the blood-phobic.
+In recognizing that 3-4% of the population is terrified of blood, this blog post lays out career options in the medical world for the blood-phobic.
 Opportunities abound, and yes, a career as a radiologic technologist is one of them.

 - 9 Best Books for Healthcare Students & Professionals

-Encouraging students and professionals to branch out from traditional academic work, this post highlights books covering topics such as personal wellness, memoir, equity in the availability of healthcare.
+Encouraging students and professionals to branch out from traditional academic work, this post highlights books covering topics such as personal wellness, memoir, and equity in the availability of healthcare.